ukparliament/weeknotes.data-search/2018/37/index.md

 ### Corporate data

 Noel and David wiped the sweat from their brows and emerged into a [rubble strewn landscape](https://www.youtube.com/watch?v=MrHoMSRZOS4&t=3m47s) to continue the configuration of their new development and testing environment.
-Noel continued to clean up the duplicate or incomplete records that exist on People Data following its recent explosion.
+Noel continued to clean up the duplicate or incomplete People Data records left in the wake of its recent explosion.
 And David reviewed an issue that's currently affecting the Time and Labouring System.
 Which sounds pretty dystopian.

-Elsewhere Lew finished setting up our hosted dev machines so we can develop BizTalk solutions in a more stable environment.
+Elsewhere, Lew finished setting up our hosted dev machines so we can develop BizTalk solutions in a more stable environment.
 And made progress towards a test environment.
 Dan says this is important work.
 Lew also continued with the development work for the new catering finance system.
 Steamed pudding and custard being considered mission critical round these parts.

 [Aidan](https://twitter.com/aidan_morgan), Lew, David and Dan worked through some potential SQL upgrades for the integration servers.

 ### Strolls

 Nothing.
 Nada.
+Nowt.
 All quiet on the stroll front.
 Although Anya, Robert and Michael did take a train to go and ride on some trains.
 Including this [absolute unit](https://twitter.com/fantasticlife/status/1038393479347535872).
 Sadly they did not ride on Thomas, because he was sat in a siding [with his face missing](https://twitter.com/fantasticlife/status/1038402425026224128).
 Michael feels he knows that feeling.

 ### Things that caught our eye